percona/pmm/docs/how-to/configure.md

 | *Standard interval* (default) | 24             |
 | *Frequent interval*           | 4              |

+!!! note alert alert-primary ""
-> The values for each named interval are fixed.
+    The values for each named interval are fixed.

 Checks use the *Standard* interval by default.
 To change a check's interval: